Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Lore of Creatures and Systems/The Patron.md

 The Patron lived the rest of its life out as a mortal human woman.
 The attempted banishment, as well as the Patron being split into 4 total parts messed with its passing away.

 The Patron then met Kavik.
-An Adventurer.
-Kavik was hungry for power.
+An Adventurer. [[Kavik]] was hungry for power.
 The Patron gave it to him.
 But it warned Kavik that the price for the power was pain and suffering.
 It is the price for its power.
 Invisible tentacles would sap and facilitate the pain of suffering of not only Kavik but those around him.
 Kavik would not listen.

 The Patron’s body passed away.
 But its essence was transferred into Kavik’s essence.
 A deal was made.
 Kavik would enable The Patron to enjoy a life of adventure through his eyes, his senses.
 Because the Patron could not do this.
 The Patron could not explore the peace that this world had to offer.

 Whenever Kavik needed to talk to the Patron, he was tapping into the eye.

 Kavik then became a renowned adventurer.
-Kavik had a son.
-Kazka.
+Kavik had a son. [[Kazka]].

 The Scholar’s community learned of the failed banishment.
 They began to hunt Kavik down to extract the Patron from him.